xakep8/sports-scheduler/README.md

 `npm start`

-or you can visit the online hosted version of the application and user it there without having to run it on your computer.
+or you can visit the online hosted version of the application and use it there without having to run it on your computer.

 https://sports-scheduler-xxh6.onrender.com/